-Hand-pulled chicken in mild gravy, topped with half an egg.
-The chicken was very tender to taste, however, the curry/gravy wasn’t as well-spiced as anticipated.
-In comparison to the grilled dishes above, the curry was rather mediocre.
+Moving on to curries, we got the Chicken Bharta, which is hand-pulled chicken in mild gravy, topped with half an egg.
+The chicken was very tender to taste, however, the gravy wasn’t as well-spiced as anticipated and lacked seasoning.
+In comparison to the grilled dishes above, this curry was rather mediocre.

 Garlic Naan (£2.95) & Roomali Roti (£3.25)

 We got a portion of Garlic Naan and Roomali Roti to go with the food.
 The Garlic Naan was very fragrant and lip-smackingly delicious.
-The Roomali Roti was nice too, though I’d prefer it to be seasoned better.
+Whereas the Roomali Roti was not bad too but we’d prefer it with an extra touch of seasoning.